 Ocracoke Shrimp and Mushroom Stroganoff

-- Clean and dry shrimp, sprinkle with salt, pepper and paprika, toss to coat.
+Instructions: Clean and dry shrimp.
+Sprinkle shrimp with salt, pepper and paprika.
+Toss shrimp to coat with seasonings.

-- Add more oil to generously coat the pan before adding mushrooms.
-Salt, pepper and sprinkle mushrooms liberally with paprika while sautéing for 10 to 15 minutes, watch heat so paprika doesn’t burn.
+Add enough oil to the pan to generously coat the bottom.
+Add mushrooms to the pan.
+Sprinkle mushrooms with salt, pepper and paprika while sautéing for 10 to 15 minutes.
+Watch the heat, lowering if necessary, so that the paprika doesn’t burn.

 When mushrooms have browned, add tomato paste and cook for 1 to 2 minute, stirring constantly.

 Add chicken broth and deglaze pan, scrapping the bottom with a wooden spatula or spoon.

 Transfer the previously vegetables back into the pan.
 Stir in sour cream.
 Stir in sriracha.
 Adjust heat so that s auce is simmering but not boiling.

 Return shrimps and their juices to the pan.
 Stir in chopped parsley.
 Cook for about 2 minutes to reheat shrimp.
 Remove pan from the heat.

 Divide egg noodles among 4 plates.
 Spoon stroganoff over buttered egg noodles, Alternately, serve stroganoff over pasta (penne works really well).
 For a gluten-free option, serve over rice.